Pianodao Piano Articles and Reviews

 A Piece a Week: “Initial Grade”

-Harris has just added a new book to the series, A Piece A Week: Initial Grade, which merits a separate review to the rest of the series for a variety of reasons…
+Harris has just added a new book to this series, A Piece A Week: Initial Grade, which merits a separate review to the rest of the series for a variety of reasons…

 ABRSM: ‘Piano Star’ Duets